 Gender Watchdog's forensic audit of Dongguk University — the institution most directly linked to Hanwha's claimed academic talent pipeline — found that 2 of 5 declared Canadian university partnerships were fabricated, and that a faculty member convicted of bid-rigging government subsidies was subsequently promoted twice and made Dean: institutional capture operating transparently, rewarded in public view.17 The same logic governs the exploitation pipeline upstream.
 In Korean university arts and culture programs — the talent feeder for both entertainment and engineering graduates — the Korean Women's Development Institute's 2020 national survey found that 61.5% of female students and 17.2% of male students experience sexual violence, overwhelmingly perpetrated by male-dominated faculty.17 The Korea Times reports that 66 percent of all sexual violence at Korean universities across disciplines is faculty-perpetrated.
 No NATO-member procurement authority has required an audit of these conditions as a prerequisite for contract award.

 Korea's legal architecture ensures this exploitation achieves permanence.
-Human Rights Watch documented in 2023 that Korea's rape standard requires "violence or intimidation" sufficient to render the victim unable to resist — a threshold so narrow that courts treat compliance under fear as evidence against the victim — and that the Ministry of Justice rejected a consent-based standard within hours of its formal proposal.22 HRW's June 2025 report for the incoming Korean government further documented that defamation law is being weaponized to suppress truthful victim speech, and called explicitly on the government to ensure defamation statutes "are not abused for suppressing speech."23 The result is a juridical double bind: exploitation, silence, or criminal prosecution are the options the legal architecture provides to survivors.
+Human Rights Watch documented in 2023 that Korea's rape standard requires "violence or intimidation" sufficient to render the victim unable to resist — a threshold so narrow that courts treat compliance under fear as evidence against the victim — and that the Ministry of Justice rejected a consent-based standard within hours of its formal proposal.21 HRW's June 2025 report for the incoming Korean government further documented that defamation law is being weaponized to suppress truthful victim speech, and called explicitly on the government to ensure defamation statutes "are not abused for suppressing speech."22 The result is a juridical double bind: exploitation, silence, or criminal prosecution are the options the legal architecture provides to survivors.
 NATO-member governments purchasing hardware and seeking alliance cooperation from a state maintaining this legal architecture are not passive observers.
 They are jurisdictions with their own statutory obligations — and their silence so far has not been a neutral act.

-VIII.
+IX.
 Five Conditions Before NATO Access Is Legitimate

 Korea's PURL consideration and its Canadian submarine bid are not inherently illegitimate aspirations.
 South Korea is a capable arms manufacturer.
 Its desire for security partnerships is understandable given North Korea's weapons cooperation with Russia.